top of page

 Screenshot 2021-12-03 at 10.50.23.png

-We use protein-protein interaction (PPI) network analysis to bring new functional characterisation to virus families.
+We use protein-protein interaction (PPI) network analysis to provide new functional characterizations of virus families.
 We developed a computational framework for PPI network assembly, which combines both experimentally validated and computationally predicted PPI data.
 Using this framework, we created system-level compilations of the binary interactions among virally-encoded proteins.
 We applied it to three different species of human herpesviruses.
-Using consensus clustering approach we studied the community structure of the network data and revealed higher-order functional associations among viral proteins.
-Combined with primary sequence analysis of individual proteins, this study brought new functional insights on previously poorly characterised proteins.
-(Hernández Durán et al, PLoS Biol 2019, Hernández Durán et al mSystems 2019).
+Using a consensus clustering approach, we studied the community structure of the network data and revealed higher-order functional associations among viral proteins.
+Combined with AlphaFold2 assembly modeling and interface analysis by PI-score and PICKLUSTER, we can model direct interactions predicted in our networks.

 bottom of page